Current Market Trends

 Language: Ukrainian, Russian

-Imports account for 90 percent of medical device sales in Ukraine.
+In 2017, imports accounted for 88.6 % of medical device sales in Ukraine.
 Major trade partners in this segment include:

 The Ukrainian market is open to advanced medical equipment, offering ease of use and cost savings.
 Receptivity to used medical equipment is average.
 On one hand, there is a demand from end-users, but on the other hand, used equipment cannot be purchased through government tenders.
 However, private hospitals and clinics are in the market for used medical equipment.